pedrohbraga/PaleoClimPoolCommDivPhyloStruct/README.md

 ### Methods

-We estimated the bat phylogenetic community structure across restrictive sampling pools and modelled it against sampling pool restriction, paleoclimatic stability, and bat *in situ* net diversification rates.
+We estimated bat phylogenetic community structure across restrictive geographical extents and modelled it as a function of paleoclimatic stability, and *in situ* net diversification rates.

 ### Results

-Limiting species pools from broader to local spatial scales strongly changed the phylogenetic structure of bat communities.
-The magnitude of these effects is less noticeable in the Old World, where frequent among-realm biota interchange could have been maintained through bats adaptive traits.
-Phylogenetically-structured bat communities are rare in regions that were much colder during the last glacial maximum in relation to the contemporary period, supporting the expectation that a stable climate paves the way for increased phylogenetic clustering.
+Limiting species pools from broader to local spatial scales Limiting geographical extents from larger to smaller scales strongly changed the phylogenetic structure of bat communities.
+The magnitude of these effects is less noticeable in the western hemisphere, where frequent among-realm biota interchange could have been maintained through bats adaptive traits.
+Highly phylogenetically related bat communities are generally more common in regions that changed less in climate since the last glacial maximum, supporting the expectation that stable climates allow for increased phylogenetic clustering.
 Finally, increased *in situ* net diversification rates are associated with greater phylogenetic clustering in bat communities.

 ### Main conclusions

-We show that the worldwide phylogenetic structure of bat assemblages is strongly driven by sampling pool restrictions, dispersal barriers, paleoclimatic stability and in situ diversification.
-The integrative framework used in our study, which can be applied to other taxonomic groups, has proven useful to not only explain the evolutionary dynamics of community assembly, but could also help solve well‐known problems related to scale-dependence in community phylogenetics.
+We show that the worldwide phylogenetic structure of bat assemblages varies as a function of geographical extents, dispersal barriers, paleoclimatic stability and in situ diversification.
+The integrative framework used in our study, which can be applied to other taxonomic groups, has proven useful to not only explain the evolutionary dynamics of community assembly, but could also help tackle questions related to scale-dependence in community ecology and biogeography.

 </details>